getify/Functional-Light-JS/manuscript/ch3.md

 }
 ```

+T> ## Tip
+T>
-**Tip:** We don't even need a `partialPropsRight(..)` because we don't need to care about what order properties are being mapped; the name mappings make that ordering concern moot!
+T> We don't even need a `partialPropsRight(..)` because we don't need to care about what order properties are being mapped; the name mappings make that ordering concern moot!

 Here's how to use those helpers: